 Drug Recognition Evaluator (DRE)

-DUI-D cases in Colorado also involve a blood test to screen and confirm traces of drug use in your system.
+DUI-D cases in Colorado also often involve a blood test to screen and confirm traces of drug use in your system.
 A typical drug screen in a DUI case will test for barbiturates, benzodiazepines, cannabinoids (THC), cocaine, ethanol, methadone, methamphetamine, opiates, phencyclidine (PCP), and propoxyphene (Darvon).
-The prosecutor in a DUI case will allege that the drug impaired you, but it can just as well be the case that the traces of drug in your blood did not impair you at the time that you were driving can use any metabolite of a drug as evidence.
+The prosecutor in a DUI case will allege that the drug impaired you, based on the officer’s statements and testimony regarding any bad driving, observed physical indicia of impairment and performance on standardized field sobriety tests and/or a drug recognition evaluation.

 In 2013, legislators adopted a limit of 5 nanogram delta-9 THC.
 The problem is that Marijuana (THC) has metabolites that can be found in your blood far after its impairing effect wears off.
 In addition, measurable peak THC levels in the blood do not necessarily correlate with impairment.
 Click here for more information about Colorado’s Marijuana DUI-D Laws.